 - Reading and interpreting engineering plans, vendor specifications for the installation and repair of optic and electronic equipment, and interacting with the Engineering Group.

-- Performing splicing operations in connection with the installation, rearrangement, and repair of outside plant facilities.
+- Making necessary preparations required for splicing, rearranging and terminate cable conductors.
+Performing splicing operations in connection with the installation, rearrangement, and repair of outside plant facilities.
 This includes fiber/copper cable, wire, terminals, loop carrier electronics and light guide facilities and various fiber optic applications which may be aloft, underground, or buried.

 - Locating and clearing troubles in outside plant facilities (copper and/or fiber).

-- Preparing cables for pressurization and maintaining cable pressure.
+- Determine air flow and pressure in cables – aerial and underground.
+Preparing cables for pressurization and maintaining cable pressure.

 - Using test equipment to check for gas in manholes and may have to empty water from manholes.

-- Placing and removing protective covering over sheath openings.
+- Occasionally work with torches and lead sleeves and iron cases.
+Placing and removing protective covering over sheath openings.